muhammadIsrarRajput/muhammadIsrarRajput/README.md

 ## 🙋‍♂️ About Me
 - 👋 I’m @muhammadIsrarRajput
 - 👀 I’m interested in learning C# and AL.
-- 🌱 I’m currently working as a software engineer (ERP Consultant) in Dynamics360.
+- 🌱 I’m currently working as a Software Engineer and ERP Consultant at Dynamics360.
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 Reach me via attariisrar21@gmail.com.